BRGM/ComPASS/doc/tutorial.rst

 * Change the top boundary condition to impose a Dirichlet diphasic state with Sg = 0.5 at p0 and T0.
 You can add :code:`Sg=0.5` in :code:`simulation.build_state`.
- Is the air component present in the simulation ?
-Why ?
+ Is the air component present in the simulation?
+Why?
 You can print the state as follows:

 .. code-block:: python